edgemethods/FieldConnectDataStandard/01 CloudToDevice/SpotTelemetryMessage.md

 1. On sampling interval determined by device settings
 2. On any on-demand event where telemetry is required
 ## Logical Contents
-Telemetry data from current sensor data at the reading time.
+Telemetry data at the time of reading.
 ## Format
 JSON object with the following structure:
 * [MessageType](#messagetype) ```string```